 - Extra Coverage only applies to camera bodies and lenses.
 All the other schwag—lights, tripods, stabilizers, boom mics, and so on—are not eligible.
 But guess what…most of that stuff is already fully covered under your base policy.

-- When it comes to musical instruments, a similar rule applies: Gear like microphones, speakers, amps, headphones, or recording software isn’t eligible for Extra Coverage.
+- When it comes to musical instruments, a similar rule applies: Gear like microphones, speakers, headphones, or recording software isn’t eligible for Extra Coverage.
 Generally, Extra Coverage is intended for traditional instruments, from flutes and Fenders to saxophones and sitars.
+If your instrument is played through an amp, the amp is eligible for Extra Coverage, provided the instrument itself is already covered.

 - Sorry, numismatists: We don’t offer Extra Coverage for coins, silver, gold, other precious metals, or loose stones.
 However, these items do enjoy some coverage under your Lemonade base policy.